menu

 Also of interest is that Louisville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.73% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 30.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Louisville is a somewhat ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Asian.
-Important ancestries of people in Louisville include German, English, Irish, Italian, and European.
+Louisville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.45% of the city’s residents.
+Important ancestries of people in Louisville include German, English, Irish, Italian, and Polish.

 The most common language spoken in Louisville is English.
 Other important languages spoken here include Spanish and German/Yiddish.